imkanhaiya/interview-questions/README.md

 console.log(Object.values(obj))
 ```
 30. ### What is prototype in javascript?
-an object from which other objects inherit properties and methods. when a property is not found in object, js searches it into objects prototype and continues to search until found or prototype chain ends.
+An object from which other objects inherit properties and methods. when a property is not found in object, js searches it into objects prototype and continues to search until found or prototype chain ends.

 ```js
 const animal = {